 I am a professor of teacher education at Berry College, the world's largest and most beautiful campus.
 There is no profession more important than teacher.
 Neurosurgeons get paid higher salaries, but a teacher affects more brains in a week that a neurosurgeon encounters in a lifetime.

 BOOKS and ARTICLES contain free articles and chapters from books on teaching, learning, and public education.
-MUSIC features an original tune or two.
-MOM features photos of my mother, a loving, generous, kind, and immensely talented woman.
+MUSIC features an original tune and a classical piece.
+LIGHT features a few photos.

 I wrote a book called PROJECT-BASED WRITING IN SCIENCE a few years ago.
 One of the chapters from that book, GOING VIRAL, describes an in-depth simulation about the spread of viruses.
 The unit plan was originally built around developing a response to a potential outbreak of H5N1 (bird flu), but is effortlessly adaptable to SARS-CoV-2, the flu of the moment.
 The unit can be downloaded here.

 Lawrence Baines, PO Box 490094, Berry College Mount Berry, GA 30149